 - Maintainability: From a systems perspective, CRM systems are relatively simple to maintain.
 (Although from the compliance perspective they tend to fall off the cliff, at least the system maintenance, which is where the IT costs are incurred is low)

 - Direct Financial Traceability: It connects directly to sales.
 And sales are measurable.
-All that is necessary is to remove the portion of the sales that is due to the natural increase in the business.
-This can be done by reviewing the historical trend in sales over a number of years and adjusting.
+All that is necessary is to remove the portion of the sales due to the natural increase in the business.
+This can be done by reviewing the historical trend in sales over several years and adjusting.

-However, no one has ever performed a study that actually shows a positive ROI from CRM.
-That should make one immediately suspicious of CRM’s positive ROI.
-There are what seems to be an unlimited number of people proposing that CRM systems have a positive ROI.
-And yet no one willing to prove that it is the case.
+However, no one we have ever seen has ever performed a study that shows a positive ROI from CRM.
+That should make one immediately suspicious of CRM’s assumption of positive ROI.
+There seems to be an unlimited number of people proposing that CRM systems have a positive ROI.
+And yet, no one willing to prove that it is the case.